UFOBob069/influencermarketsignals/STRIPE_SETUP.md

  1. Go to [Stripe Dashboard](https://dashboard.stripe.com/)
  2. Navigate to **Products** → **Add Product**
  3. Create a product called "IMS Pro Monthly"
+    - Product ID will be: `prod_xxxxxxxxxxxxx`
+    - Copy this Product ID
  4. Add a recurring price of $49/month
+    - Price ID will be: `price_xxxxxxxxxxxxx`
- 5. Copy the Monthly Price ID (starts with `price_`)
+    - Copy this Price ID
- 6. Create another product called "IMS Pro Annual"
+ 5. Create another product called "IMS Pro Annual"
+    - Product ID will be: `prod_xxxxxxxxxxxxx`
+    - Copy this Product ID
- 7. Add a recurring price of $490/year
+ 6. Add a recurring price of $490/year
+    - Price ID will be: `price_xxxxxxxxxxxxx`
- 8. Copy the Annual Price ID (starts with `price_`)
+    - Copy this Price ID

+**Note**: For subscriptions, you primarily use Price IDs in the checkout session.
+Product IDs are useful for:
+- Organizing your products in the Stripe dashboard
+- Future features like product-specific metadata
+- Webhook event handling

 ### Configure Webhooks (Optional)
 1. Go to **Developers** → **Webhooks**